Kat (Gravity Rush): Appearances

-In Gravity Rush 2, Kat is taken through a portal into a parallel universe, that of Jirga Para Lhao.
-She saves its people from oppression and goes back to Hekseville, where she foils the plans of Dr. Brahman once and for all by defeating his adoptive daughters, Durga and Kali Angel.
-While the game seemingly ends, Kat is confronted by a mysterious Shining Girl in the postgame who beckons her up the World Pillar.
-Climbing to its top, she realizes that she is actually Queen Alua, ruler of the kingdom of Eto.
-Xicero, an advisor, attempted to murder her for wanting to save Hekseville from an oncoming black hole.
-She escapes the clutches of the evil gravity-shifting King Cai and returns to Hekseville, where she stops the Shining Girl's true form, Elektricitie, and then prevents its destruction and rebirth at the hands of a dark force that has merged with Cai's guardian, the deer-like Wolp.
+In Gravity Rush 2, Kat is taken through a portal into Jirga Para Lhao, a parallel universe.
+She saves its people from oppression by its rulers, and is eventually warped back to Hekseville, where she foils Dr. Brahman's plans once and for all by defeating his adoptive daughters, Durga and Kali Angel.
+Following the apparent ending of the game, Kat is confronted by a mysterious Shining Girl in the postgame who beckons her up the World Pillar.
+She realizes that she is actually Queen Alua, ruler of Eto, the kingdom that lies at the World Pillar's pinnacle.
+Xicero, one of her advisers, attempted to murder her for wanting to shelter the people of Hekseville from an oncoming black hole, causing her to fall down to Hekseville and suffer amnesia.
+She escapes the clutches of her successor, the evil King Cai, and returns to Hekseville, where she stops the Shining Girl, who is actually Elektricitie, and then prevents the city's destruction and rebirth at the hands of a dark force that has merged with Cai's guardian, the deer-like Wolp.
 She seals away the black hole, seemingly perishing in the process.
-A final scene, presumably from Kat's perspective, shows her encountering Raven a year later, as Raven reacts with shock.
+A final scene, seemingly from Kat's perspective, shows her encountering Raven a year later, as Raven reacts with shock.

 In the side-story The Ark of Time - Raven's Choice, a prequel to the second game, Kat is shown helping Raven in an attempt to open the Ark, an ancient transportation device carrying lost children from Boutome, a makeshift town at the very bottom of the World Pillar.
-Dr. Brahman's plan to unlock it backfires, freezing time and damaging the fabric of the universe, and causing beings called Collectors to appear that threaten to destroy the Ark.
+Dr. Brahman's plan to unlock it backfires, freezing time and damaging the fabric of the universe, and causing beings called Collectors to appear in response that threaten to destroy the Ark.
 Dusty ultimately assists Raven in reuniting with Kat, and Raven prevents Kat from being purged from existence, fusing Xii with Dusty to defeat a giant Collector.

 In games unrelated to the Gravity Rush series, Kat appeared as a playable DLC character in PlayStation All-Stars Battle Royale and Everybody's Golf 6.
 A costume of Kat was added to Ragnarok Odyssey Ace, and she was added to Destiny of Spirits as a summonable spirit.
+A robot dressed as Kat makes a cameo reference in the Astro Bot (2024) under the name "Gravity Shifter".